- About CAQH CORE

 The CAQH CORE Enforcement Committee, composed of a diverse group of CORE Participants, reviews verified complaints of non-conformance against CORE-certified entities and is responsible for providing any extension to the grace period to remediate an issue.
 Enforcement Committee members will be appointed by the CAQH CORE Board from nominations made by the CORE Participants.

-The CAQH CORE Health Plan IT System Exemption Policies (Phase I Version 1.1.0, Phase II Version 2.1.0, Phase III Version 3.0.0, and Phase IV Version 4.0.0) allow a health plan seeking CORE Certification to request that a scheduled migration of an existing IT system(s) that represents less than 30 percent of a payer’s market share be exempt from being CORE conformance only if the remainder of the health plan’s IT systems are CORE conformant.
+The CAQH CORE Health Plan IT System Exemption Policies (Phase I Version 1.1.0, Phase II Version 2.1.0, Phase III Version 3.0.0, Phase IV Version 4.0.0, Phase V Version 5.0.0) allow a health plan seeking CORE Certification to request that a scheduled migration of an existing IT system(s) that represents less than 30 percent of a payer’s market share be exempt from being CORE conformance only if the remainder of the health plan’s IT systems are CORE conformant.
 The policy requires the new IT system to be CORE conformant by the end of the exemption period, which lasts for 12 months.

 10. What criteria must be met for a health plan to be eligible for an exemption under the CAQH CORE Health Plan IT System Exemption Policy?